bambooww/iot-tree/web/doc/en/doc/quick_start.md

 # 1 Downloading and Unzip

-Download zip file,and unzip to directory you wanted.
+Please go to the GitHub Release page and select the latest version.
+Download the compressed package and extract it to the directory you want.

 If your running environment is windows, it is recommended to download the "iot-tree-xx.xx.x-winjdk.zip" version.
 This version comes with the JDK of "windows x64" version, so that you can start it in the simplest way.